SpacehuhnTech/esp8266_deauther/README.md

 First start your ESP8266 by giving it power.

-You can use your smartphone if you have an OTG USB cable.
+You can use your smartphone if you have a USB OTG cable.
 ![esp8266 deauther with a smartphone](https://raw.githubusercontent.com/spacehuhn/esp8266_deauther/master/screenshots/smartphone_esp_2.jpg)

 Scan for WiFi networks and connect to `pwned`.
 The password is `deauther`.